Proof complexity of positive branching programs: Introduction

-\emph{Monotone} proof complexity is motivated by another famous lower bound result, namely Razborov's lower bounds on the size of $\neg$-free circuits \cite{razborov1985,Raz85:lower-bds-mon-comp-log-permanent} (and similar ones for formulas \cite{KarWig88:st-conn-super-log-depth}).
-In this regard, there has been much investigation into the negation-free fragment of Gentzen's sequent calculus, called $\mlk$ \cite{DBLP:journals/mlq/AtseriasGG01,DBLP:journals/jcss/AtseriasGP02,DBLP:journals/apal/Jerabek11a,BKKK17}. \cite{DBLP:journals/jcss/AtseriasGP02} showed a quasipolynomial simulation of $\lk$ by $\mlk$ on $\neg$-free sequents by formalising an elegant counting argument using quasipolynomial-size negation-free counting formulae.
-This has recently been improved to a polynomial simulation by an intricate series of results \cite{DBLP:journals/jcss/AtseriasGP02,DBLP:journals/apal/Jerabek11a,BKKK17}, solving a question first posed in \cite{PudBuss}. \todo{commented discussion of proof method above} However, note the contrast with bounded depth systems: restricting negation has different effects on computational complexity and proof complexity.
+\emph{Monotone} proof complexity is motivated by another famous lower bound result, namely Razborov's lower bounds on the size of $\neg$-free circuits \cite{razborov1985,Raz85:lower-bds-mon-comp-log-permanent} (and similar ones for formulas \cite{KarWig88:st-conn-super-log-depth,RazWig90:mNC1-vs-NC1}).
+In this regard, there has been much investigation into the negation-free fragment of Gentzen's sequent calculus, called $\mlk$ \cite{DBLP:journals/mlq/AtseriasGG01,DBLP:journals/jcss/AtseriasGP02,DBLP:journals/apal/Jerabek11a,BKKK17}.
+Atserias, Galesi and Pudl\'ak showed in \cite{DBLP:journals/jcss/AtseriasGP02} a quasipolynomial simulation of $\lk$ by $\mlk$ on $\neg$-free sequents by formalising an elegant counting argument using quasipolynomial-size negation-free counting formulae.
+This has recently been improved to a polynomial simulation by an intricate series of results \cite{DBLP:journals/jcss/AtseriasGP02,DBLP:journals/apal/Jerabek11a,BKKK17}, solving a question first posed in \cite{PudBuss}.

+However, note the contrast with bounded depth systems: restricting negation has different effects on computational complexity and on proof complexity.

-In this work we address a similar question for the setting of \emph{branching programs}.
-These are (presumably) more expressive than Boolean formulas, in that they are the non-uniform counterpart of log-space ($\Logspace$), as opposed to $\NC 1$.
+In this work we address a similar question for the setting of \emph{non-deterministic branching programs}.
+These are believed to be more expressive than Boolean formulas, in that they are the non-uniform counterpart of non-deterministic log-space ($\NL$), as opposed to $\NC 1$.
 They have recently been given a proof theoretic treatment in \cite{DBLP:conf/csl/BussDasKnop20}, in particular addressing proof complexity.
-We work within that framework, only restricting ourselves to formulas (with extension) representing \emph{positive} branching programs.
+We work within that framework, only restricting ourselves to formulas representing \emph{positive} branching programs.